 A Dorsey School of Beauty diploma is awarded to a student successfully completing all required program hours, passing all examinations with a grade of at least 80%, and completion of all MPAs according to the MPA Schedule.
-Upon receipt of his/her diploma, the graduate may file an application to the State Board of

-Cosmetology for permission to take the State licensing examination.
+Upon receipt of graduate's diploma, they may file an application to the State Board of Cosmetology for permission to take the State licensing examination.